News and Updates

 In September and October we visited universities and churches in the U.S. and had lots of lunches, dinners and even a few breakfasts with folks to tell the Neema story, recruit volunteers and find sponsors for the babies.

-Dorris and Michael, returned to Neema House in December to help with the work and to spend our first Christmas with the staff and babies of Neema.
+Dorris and Michael, returned to Neema Village in December to help with the work and to spend our first Christmas with the staff and babies of Neema.

 The staff number has now reached forty at Neema and at the Christmas Party this year, all our staff received a great Christmas bonus of $100 accompanied with lots of dancing and trilling.
 We killed and cooked two goats to celebrate plus peeled a couple hundred potatoes for the party.